fdore/email4dev/README.md

             </backupMailSettings>
       </configuration>

-Configure the pickupDirectoryLocation parameter to point to the folder where emails are now dropped.
+Configure the pickupDirectoryLocation parameter to point to the folder where emails are stored.

-## What if I want to be able to both be able to send emails, and drop a copy on drive?
+## How can I both send emails, and keep a copy on drive?

-If you configure your Smtp Client to drop emails on drive, then, the emails wont be sent anymore.
+If you configure your Smtp Client to drop emails on drive, then the emails wont be sent anymore.
-In the case you still want your email to be sent, and have a copy of it on drive, email4dev provides a SmtpClient which reads its configuration from the backupMailSettings.
+In case you still want your email to be sent, and keep a copy on drive, email4dev provides a SmtpClient which reads its configuration from the backupMailSettings.

 You can now use the StmpClient as usual, and use the backup smtp client to save a copy of your emails on drive.